 This time, I removed the plastic ring by turning it counter-clockwise with a sturdy pair of tweezers.
 It came off without any problems or accidents.

-On the back, I removed the cover that holds the cable in place (two Philips screws) and then six more Philips screws.
+On the back, I removed the cover that holds the cable in place (two Phillips screws) and then six more Phillips screws.

 The two halves came apart without any difficulty.
 Next, I unplugged the cable and unscrewed the unit with the encoder wheels.
 Then I took out everything that’s inside but the orange buttons on the back.

 This is the whole PCB, unfolded.
 We can see that there is no difference to the AppleJack controller.

 The only difference is the cable with the ADB plug.

 Green – Logic ground (pin 4)

 Black – Shield ground

 Blue – ADB Data (pin 1)

 Red – +5 V (pin 3)